MoLiNight/Priests-and-Devils/README.md

               targetX = 1;
               boatOnLeft = true;
           }

+          // Move the boat
           CCMoveToAction moveAction = CCMoveToAction.GetSSAction(new Vector3(targetX, -2, -20), 5);
           actionManager.RunAction(boat, moveAction, actionManager);

+          // Move the roles on the boat
           for (int i = 0; i < 2; i++)
           {
               if (boatRole[i] != 0)